-One of the reasons car rental is so expensive is that car rental agencies sold most of their vehicles during the COVID-19 pandemic.
-Renting cars is expensive because of additional services, such as insurance and road protection coverage, which add to the total rental price.
-The COVID-19 pandemic prompted car rental agencies to sell their leftover vehicles to stay afloat.
+One of the main reasons car rental is so costly nowadays is that car rental agencies sold most of their vehicles during the COVID-19 pandemic.
+This is due to additional services, such as insurance and road protection coverage, which add to the total rental price.
+The coronavirus crisis has caused car rental agencies to sell their leftover vehicles in order to stay afloat.

-Whichever company you choose when renting a car, book as far in advance as possible, even several months, if possible.
+Whichever company you choose when renting a car, book as far in advance as possible, even several months if possible.
 Last year, amid the decline in travel, rental companies got rid of a large number of cars from their fleets as they tried to survive.
-They're only supposed to hold a customer's reservation for one hour and they'll rent the car to someone else who shows up, which has caused “customers have the right to shout at him,” he said.
-The huge increase in the number of people living in a city compared to a rural area means that more people are more likely to rent a car.
+They're only supposed to hold a customer's reservation for one hour and they'll rent the car to someone else who shows up, which has caused “customers have the right to shout at him” he said.
+The huge increase in the number of people living in cities compared to rural areas means that more people are more likely to rent a car.
 This is ideal for people who plan on driving long distances or in an area with heavy traffic.